Continued use of this site denotes agreement to these rules. Any story/account found in violation is liable to removal by staff

 Everyone loves movies, right?
 Unfortunately, writing a fan fiction based on a movie you just saw or bearing the same title is not allowed as it infringes on the rights of the studio, etc. Movies may serve as an inspiration for a story, but simple inserting Harry Potter characters into an already existing movie plot is not acceptable.

 A lot of authors choose to include song lyrics in their stories.
 While this is permissible, certain restrictions do apply.
-First, credit must always be given to the artist who performs the song.
-This can appear directly after the lyrics or in an author’s note at the beginning or end of the chapter.
-A story that includes all the lyrics of a song must be labeled as a songfic and follow proper songfic format.
+First, credit must always be given to the artist who performs or has written the song.
+This can appear directly after the lyrics, or in an author’s note at the beginning or end of the chapter.
+If copyright has lapsed on a song, all lyrics may be included.
+A story that includes all the lyrics of a song with lapsed copyright must be labeled as a songfic and follow proper songfic format.
 This includes breaking the lyrics up and using them throughout the chapter.
 An example of a properly formatted songfic can be found under the Staff Tutorials.
+A song that is in copyright may not use any more than 3-4 lines of the song.
 Non-songfics may contain no more than 3-4 lines of lyrics per chapter.
 Please keep in mind that we do not allow karaoke-style fics on this site.
 Characters may not sing more than 3-4 lines of lyrics per chapter, regardless of whether or not the story is labeled as a songfic.

 Poetry & Quoting